 - there is no history of trauma

 Treatment is based upon the severity of the mucous cyst.
 Sometimes cysts may not require treatment and will heal on their own over time.
-Superficial cysts often resolve spontaneously.
+Superficial cysts often resolve on their own.
 To prevent infection or tissue damage, do not try to open or remove cysts at home.
 Frequent or recurring cysts may require further medical treatment.

 Treatments used in mucous cysts that are not very severe include:

-- laser therapy: a small, directed beam of light is used to remove the cyst
+- Laser therapy.
+This treatment uses a small, directed beam of light to remove the cyst.

-- cryotherapy: the cyst is removed by freezing
+- Cryotherapy.
+This treatment removes the cyst by freezing its tissues.

-- intralesional corticosteroid injection: a small needle injects a steroid into the cyst to reduce inflammation and accelerate healing
+- Intralesional corticosteroid injection.
+This treatment injects a steroid into the cyst to reduce inflammation and speed up healing.